A Review of Generalized Zero-Shot Learning Methods

-Scheirer et al.~\cite{scheirer2012toward} was the first to introduce the concept of GZSL in 2013.
+Socher et al.~\cite{socher2013zero} was the first to introduce the concept of GZSL in 2013.
+An outlier detection method is integrated into their model to determine whether a given test sample belongs to the manifold of seen classes.
+If it is from a seen class, a standard classifier is used; otherwise a class is assigned to the image by computing the likelihood of being an unseen class.
+In the same year, Frome et al.~\cite{frome2013devise} attempted to learn semantic relationships between labels by leveraging the textual data and then mapping the images into the semantic embedding space.
+Norouzi et al.~\cite{norouzi2013zero} used a convex combination of the class label embedding vectors to map images into the semantic embedding space, in an attempt to recognize samples from both seen and unseen classes.
 However, GZSL did not gain traction until 2016, when Chao et al.~\cite{chao2016empirical} empirically showed that the techniques under ZSL setting cannot perform well under the GZSL setting.
 This is because ZSL is easy to overfit on the seen classes, i.e., classify test samples from unseen classes as a class from the seen classes.
 Later, Xian et al.~\cite{xian2017zero,xian2018zero} and Liu et al.~\cite{liu2019generalized} obtained similar findings on image and web-scale video data with ZSL, respectively.
 This is mainly because of the strong bias of the existing techniques towards the seen classes in which almost all test samples belonging to unseen classes are classified as one of the seen classes.
 To alleviate this issue, Chao et al.~\cite{chao2016empirical} introduced an effective calibration technique, called calibrated stacking, to balance the trade-off between recognizing samples from the seen and unseen classes, which allows learning knowledge about the unseen classes.
 Since then, the number of proposed techniques under the GZSL setting has been increased radically.